 Stop eating when you start to feel full.

 Keep food interesting by eating a variety of things.

 Find a form of exercise that you enjoy

 Just as controlling what you eat just to lose weight takes the fun out of eating, exercising out of obligation is a massive drag.
 Find an exercise that makes you feel good.
 Take your dog for a walk, ride your bike somewhere new or go out dancing.
 Pro tip: jump rope and games of bullrush never stop being fun!

 Don’t let negativity hold you back

-Here’s a revolutionary message: have fun, eat good food and be happy.
+Here’s an unusual message: have fun, eat good food and be happy.
 That goes for everyone, big or small.
-When you think about it, it’s crazy that our physical appearance is held in such high regard when it’s so boring compared to the myriad ways that make us awesome.
+When you think about it, it’s super weird that our physical appearance is held in such high regard when it’s so boring compared to all the things that make us awesome.